ctag/cpe495/reports/report07.md

 We have an initial MSP-USB firmware demo and are working on the SPI tools to upload it to our experimenter board.

+We are still looking for project maintainers to contact for our software research.

 ### Difficulties Encountered

 <!---